itsducksss/Basic-Single-Interactable-NPC/README.md

 - [static](https://docs.unity3d.com/Manual/StaticObjects.html)
 - !PlayerMovement.dialouge means that it refers to the PlayerMovement script and refers to the dialouge section of the NPCSystem script.

+This just means that the code can be referenced into the character movement script, and that it can work properly.

 ![image](https://github.com/user-attachments/assets/80d186d1-0910-44a0-a899-d435b49cefb6)

 - [Serialize Field](https://docs.unity3d.com/ScriptReference/SerializeField.html) helps to make the private variables accessible within the Unity editor without making them public, as well as helps to make serialize any private variable.